sheophe/octopusmq-cpp/README.md

 Multi-protocol message broker for mesh networks and decentralized data processing nodes.

-Based on publish/subscribe model, it currently supports only two protocols: MQTT and DSS.
+Based on publish/subscribe model, it currently supports only two protocols: MQTT and DDS.

 Each octopusMQ instance has a single message queue and could have multiple connections to other instances via *adapters*.
 Adapters are network nodes, which could be connected to different network interfaces, working with different protocols with configurable roles (*broker* or *client* in case of MQTT).